-\paragraph{Question Types.} \begin{enumerate} \item \textbf{School/University Curriculum-Like Questions} that are encountered in educational settings and have well-defined answers.
-This includes questions with arithmetic, symbolic content, math word problems, as well as problem-solving and proofs. \item \textbf{Proof-Specific Questions} as the concept of a mathematical proof is varied and gives rise to a host of specific questions about proofs, which go beyond the type of questions related to proofs from the previous point.
-These are advanced questions concerning matters such as: Establishing whether a proof is effective or not, in the sense of proving a general statement about a mathematical object merely by proving its existence as opposed to producing a witness or an algorithm that computes; investigating what distinct proof strategies might be used to prove a certain statement; exploring the distinction between whether an \enquote{elementary} or an \enquote{advanced} proof is given. \item \textbf{Mathematical explanations and intuition}, e.g., by providing (counter-)examples.
-Such questions are open-ended and have potentially (infinitely) many correct answers.
-This freeform exploration is crucial in the process of establishing the truth value of a given (advanced) mathematical statement, where one swings between attempting a direct proof of the statement and finding a counterexample to the statement. \item \textbf{Retrieval Tasks} for definitions and mathematical facts, either from name to statement or reverse (\enquote{mathematical search engine}).
-This can range from a well-defined answer (e.g., \enquote{\emph{Define this mathematical object!}}) to open-ended questions (\enquote{\emph{what are the most important theorems in a certain field?; which results are relevant to prove a certain statement?; has a form of this statement already been proved?}}).
+\item \textbf{Retrieval Tasks} for definitions and mathematical facts, either from name to statement or reverse (\enquote{mathematical search engine}).
+MIRB provides a benchmark suite for mathematical retrieval, including premise retrieval and formula retrieval, which can serve as components of literature-search workflows~\citep{mirb2025}.
+Retrieval tasks can range from a well-defined answer (e.g., \enquote{\emph{Define this mathematical object!}}) to open-ended questions (\enquote{\emph{what are the most important theorems in a certain field?; which results are relevant to prove a certain statement?; has a form of this statement already been proved?}}).